 What does OCC deliver in a bariatric revision surgery package?

-Who is an ideal candidate for gastric revision?
+Who is an ideal candidate for bariatric revision?

 A failed weight-loss procedure can be defined as one that has resulted in: